 While the future stirs some anxiety, our childlike faith in progress and the superpowers of science and technology comfort us.
 Technology is the new opiate that Science gave us to dull the pain, to veil the chaos, to soothe us into opiate dreams of decadent wonder.

 It will all be okay, our Lord and Savior S&T will save us, all will be right in the world.
 Progress will win, trust me.
 We'll finally conquer both the evils in our base nature and the cold world that birthed us into such animal squalor.
 We're better than that!

 So praise technology!
 Give in to it.
 Come, my friends, it's easy!
-Thanks to it, we have pills to keep us going, porn to muffle our urges, and entertainment galore to make us docile.
+Thanks to it, we have pills to keep us going and endless entertainment to make us placid and docile.
 The old faiths still feebly persist, and resist, and insist, and so on, but they also bow and scrape to this new holy trinity.

 Resistance is futile.